Welcome to Ghost Mansion

 Welcome to Ghost Mansion (訳アリ心霊マンション, Wakeari Shinrei Manshon) is a Japanese manga series written and illustrated by Nebukuro.
 It began serialization on Shinchosha's Kurage Bunch manga website in May 2022.

-Publication
+Plot

+Kaoru Shinonome decided to become a landlord and buy an apartment block, later she learns that the property is haunted, scaring potential tenants.
+In order to pay for her mortgage, she begins advertising the apartments to the ghosts and evil spirits she encounters.

+Media

+Manga

 Written and illustrated by Nebukuro, Welcome to Ghost Mansion began serialization on Shinchosha's Kurage Bunch manga website on May 13, 2022.
-Its chapters have been collected into six tankōbon volumes as of October 2025.
+Its chapters have been collected into seven tankōbon volumes as of May 2026.
 The series is licensed in English by Titan Comics under its Titan Manga imprint.